JRTawney/jt_bootcamp/README.md

-# jt_bootcamp
+# jb_bootcamp

-repo for use in the bootcamp
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.